What better way to celebrate your baby’s first birthday than by taking some fun cake smash photos!

 This large metal bucket used by Justine is a fantastic option.

-If you use a small tub, baby has no choice but to sit or kneel, ensuring they remain at eye level with your lens.
-It also prevents baby from slipping under water, leaving your hands free to shoot.
+If you use a small tub, the baby has no choice but to sit or kneel, ensuring they remain at eye level with your lens.
+It also prevents the baby from slipping under water and leaves your hands free to shoot.

 Add elements such as a rubber ducky, flowers, sliced fruit… the options are endless.
 But remember, keep it simple, less is more!

-Once you’ve set up, choose your settings and take some test shots.
-Once you’re happy… then bring baby in!
+Once you’ve finished with the set up, choose your settings and take some test shots.
+If you’re happy… then bring the baby in!

 Whether you’re indoors or out, I recommend a shutter speed of 1/400 as a minimum.
-This will eliminate unwanted blur from the speed of motion you could expect from a cake smash photo session.
+This will eliminate unwanted blur from the speed of motion you could expect when doing a cake smash photoshoot.